-Partly because of his friendship with Bas Kist, in 1917-18 Mauk Escher started to focus more on his drawing.
+Partly because of his friendship with Bas Kist, Mauk (as he was called in his younger days) Escher started to focus more on his drawing in 1917-18.
 In Bas he found an equal who took to drawing as much as he did.
-Together they also went looking for the secrets behind the lino- and woodcut.
+Together they also went looking for the secrets of the linocut and woodcut.
 Drawing and graphic arts became more important to them than school.

-Mauk send some of his first linoleum cuts to the renowned painter and graphic artist R.N.
-Roland Holst (1868-1938).
-In November 1918 Maurits wrote to Roland Holst about his crudely developed technique:
+In November 1917, Mauk sent some of his first linoleum cuts to the renowned painter and graphic artist R.N.
+Roland Holst (1868-1938)*.
+He also wrote a letter:

 This bookplate for T. (Tony) de Ridder is one of the linocuts from this period.
-Maurits translated the initials to ‘Toom dit ros’ (Tame this steed).
-It could be a reference to his ambitions to master the graphic techniques more perfectly.
+Maurits translated the initials into ‘Toom dit ros’ (‘Tame this steed’).
+It could be a reference to his ambitions to master the printmaking techniques more fully.